JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 ## Build dependencies

 Building Bitcoin Core requires various software dependencies.
-By relying on your system’s package manager during the build process, you cannot be sure that the versions it fetches for all these dependencies are fully compatible with the versions assumed by Bitcoin Core.
+By relying on your system’s package manager during the build process, you cannot be sure that the versions it fetches for all these dependencies are fully compatible with the versions assumed by the Bitcoin Core source code.
 So, there are advantages to building these dependencies yourself.
 That is what we will do here.

-Move into the **`bitcoin/depends`** directory.
+Move into the **`bitcoin/depends`** directory on your server.
 Building the software dependencies assumes some further dependencies that may not all be installed on your system.
 You should at least ensure that **`curl`** and **`bison`** are installed by executing the following commands:

 * **`$ sudo apt install curl`**
 * **`$ sudo apt install bison`**